+If registering online, please include each child's age under "Additional Information" when registering.
 Payment for individuals is due at time of registration.
 If you are registering an organization or school group, payment and attendee names are due NO LATER THAN 2 weeks prior to the event.
 This fee is non-refundable and non-transferable.

-Fall 2017 Tour Schedule
+Spring 2021 Tour Schedule

 Capacity: 15 girls max